deva-prakash-j/amazon-product-api/README.md

 # amazon-scraper

-Scrap product data from amazon using Jsoup.
+Scrap product data from amazon using SpringBoot & Jsoup.